Going soft during sex can be devastating to your relationship. Found out why this is happening and how you can fix it.

 But, other conditions, like atherosclerosis or diabetes, damage your blood vessels and restrict blood flow to your genitals.
 It may also causing a whole host of other problems that you will also need to address.

-Studies have shown that erectile dysfunction is often the first sign of heart disease.
+Medical professionals note that erectile dysfunction is often the first sign of heart disease.

 So, if you're getting older and you start experiencing issues with ED, talk to your doctor.
 Your life might very well depend on it.